pacak/bpaf/docs/data/combinatoric_api/_02_argument.md

 #### Argument parser

 Next in complexity would be a parser to consume a named argument, such as `-p my_crate`.
-Same as with the switch parser it starts from a `NamedArg` but the next method is [`NamedArg::argument`].
+Same as with the switch parser it starts from a `SimpleParser<Named>` but the next method is [`SimpleParser::argument`].
 This method takes a metavariable name - a short description that will be used in the `--help` output. `rustc` also needs to know the parameter type you are trying to parse, there are several ways to do it:

 ```rust,id:1
 # use bpaf::*;